rmrk-team/evm-nestable-multiasset-zksync-workshop/README.md

     uint256 public maxSupply;
 ```

 As the initial `totalSupply` will be `0`, we don't need to assign any value to it when deploying the smart contract.
 However, we will need to assign a value to the `maxSupply` variable.
-We will assign its value in the constructor uising the `maxSupply_` parameter.
+We will assign its value in the constructor using the `maxSupply_` parameter.
 The updated `constructor` should look like this:

 ```solidity
     constructor(